gsl-lite/gsl-lite/README.md

 Define this macro to have all contracts checked at runtime.

 \-D<b>gsl\_CONFIG\_CONTRACT\_LEVEL\_ON</b>
-Define this macro to have contracts expressed with `Expects` and `Ensures` checked at runtime, and contracts expressed with `ExpectsAudit` and `EnsuresAudit` not checked and not evaluated at runtime.
+Define this macro to have contracts expressed with `Expects` and `Ensures` checked at runtime, and contracts expressed with `gsl_ExpectsAudit()` and `gsl_EnsuresAudit()` not checked and not evaluated at runtime.
 This is the default case.

 \-D<b>gsl\_CONFIG\_CONTRACT\_LEVEL\_ASSUME</b>
-Define this macro to let the compiler assume that contracts expressed with `Expects` and `Ensures` always hold true (which may incur evaluation at runtime), and to have contracts expressed with `ExpectsAudit` and `EnsuresAudit` not checked and not evaluated at runtime.
+Define this macro to let the compiler assume that contracts expressed with `Expects` and `Ensures` always hold true (which may incur evaluation at runtime), and to have contracts expressed with `gsl_ExpectsAudit()` and `gsl_EnsuresAudit()` not checked and not evaluated at runtime.

 \-D<b>gsl\_CONFIG\_CONTRACT\_LEVEL\_OFF</b>
 Define this macro to disable all runtime checking and evaluation of contracts.